 Check the dosage.
 You’ll see benefits with anything from one or two billion colony forming units (CFUs, a unit used to estimate the number of live bacteria inside a specific supplement12), all the way up to 20 billion.
 You may notice that refrigeration-required probiotics tend to have a very high CFU count—that’s to protect the live bacteria from your stomach acid as it makes its way to your small intestine.
 Live bacteria can also be protected through encapsulation methods or coatings, so probiotics that don’t require refrigeration don’t require such a high CPU.13

-When in Doubt, Ask Your Doctor
+When in Doubt, Ask Your Healthcare Provider

-Although vaginal probiotics have been researched and found safe and effective, it’s never a bad idea to check with your doctor before adding a new supplement or medication.
+Although vaginal probiotics have been researched and found safe and effective, it’s never a bad idea to check with your healthcare provider before adding a new supplement or medication.
 Your primary care doctor or OBGYN will be able to make a recommendation factoring in any medications you already take, health conditions, and your symptoms.

 But if you're prone to uncomfortable symptoms and your doctor thinks you can give a probiotic geared toward vaginal health a try, it may just be the key that unlocks long-term relief.